Finished Words and a blatant bit of promotion

 My Own Private Ardagh-o

 I took a guinea pig to the vets this morning.
 Before I tell you what the receptionist said to me when I walked in, I’m going to point out that the guinea pig in question was named by my daughter when she was five.
-It might also help to picture the receptionist as an extremely efficient, quite scary, very loud, immaculately turned out, rather posh middle-aged woman who looked like she holidays in John Lewis.
-Oh and depending on how well you know me, you may or may not be aware that whilst I write as Kate Starling, my real surname is Treen.
+It might also help to picture the receptionist as an extremely efficient, quite scary, very loud, immaculately turned out, rather posh middle-aged woman who looked like she holidayed in John Lewis.

 Perfect Propaganda